pranavsb/1brc/src/main/rust/README.md

 ### Debugging
 * `cargo build && ./target/debug/calculate_average_pranavsb`
+* debug build prints some data to stdout and validates that the final output is correct

 ### Testing
-* to run a particular test from `test/resources/samples`:
+* To run a particular test from `test/resources/samples`:
     * `cargo build && ./target/debug/calculate_average_pranavsb ../../test/resources/samples/measurements-3.txt`
-    * all tests are passing
+    * All tests are passing.
+There's a 0.1 difference with some values in the 1b file which I'm tryng to figure out (doing some custom rounding which is the likely culprit)

 ### Benchmarks